-These documents can be accessed at any time by clicking Start menu > System > Help as well as through the
+These Help documents can be accessed at any time by clicking Start menu > System > Help as well as through the

-MX Docs tab on the MX Forum.
+Support tab on the MX Forum.
 Questions, suggestions, offers of help etc. should be posted in the MX Documentation thread.

 The default desktop of MX-14 has a single vertical panel on the left side of the screen.
 Default panel elements from top to bottom:

 - Clock in analog format (double-click for orage calendar)

 - Window Buttons: area where open applications are shown

 - Web browser

 - Settings manager